Public Housing Program

 SHRA manages the Public Housing program on behalf of the City and County and assists over 12,000 families by providing over 3,000 affordable housing units which are rented out to eligible tenants at affordable rates.
 These housing units consist of a variety of apartments, duplexes and single family homes.
 Applications for public housing are being accepted for selected sites and bedroom sizes.
 The availability of specific sites and bedroom sizes is subject to periodic changes based on demand.
 Eligible applicants are placed on a waiting list and will be contacted when a housing unit for which they are eligible becomes available.
 Other requirements such as a criminal background check and landlord reference check must be completed prior to admission into the program.

-For information regarding the local policies that govern the Public Housing program, refer to the link attached for the Public Housing Program Admissions and Continued Occupancy Policy (ACOP) and Five Year Plans LINK.
+Please click here for information regarding the local policies that govern the Public Housing program, refer to the link attached for the Public Housing Program Admissions and Continued Occupancy Policy (ACOP) and Five Year Plans.

 Frequently Asked Questions (FAQs)